Northern Shaanxi: Yangge dances

+Visual arts

 Paper cutting

 Paper cutting is another art-form traditional to the Shaanbei region, serving a number of different purposes.
 In addition to beautifying the environment during important festivals, paper cut art also serves as a symbol of love and fertility during marriage, can be used to pay respects to various religious figures, incorporated into embroidery, or simply serve as toys.

 Farmer painting

 Shaanbei farmer painting is a tradition hundreds of years old, dating back to dynastic promotion of painting.
 These types of paintings often feature bright colors and depictions of animals.
 Key characteristics of farmer painting is that it commonly takes on subjects specific to the local region, its emphasis on expression rather than adhering to specific rules, use of thick outlines of shapes, use of artist's conception, heavy usage of symbolism, and bright colors.